-A system call summary for the thread; this has the same fields as the global System information if the -s flag is specified.
+A system call summary for the thread; this has the same fields as the global System Calls Summary.

-Call Summary.
 It also includes elapsed time if the -e flag is specified and error

 Pending System Calls

 If the thread was executing a system call at the end of the trace, a pending system call summary will be printed.
 This has the Accumulated Time and Supervisor Call (SVC Address) fields.
 It also includes elapsed time if the -e flag is specified.